Sandy Archibald

-Alexander "Sandy" Archibald (23 November 1896 – 29 November 1946) was a Scottish footballer, who played for Raith Rovers, Rangers and Scotland.
+Alexander Archibald (23 November 1896 – 29 November 1946) was a Scottish footballer, who played for Raith Rovers, Rangers and Scotland.
 He was later secretary/manager of Raith and Dunfermline Athletic.

 Playing career

 Club

 Initially employed as a miner in Fife, Archibald became a full professional when he joined Rangers at the age of 19 from Raith Rovers in 1917.
 He made his debut in a 2–0 defeat to Old Firm rivals Celtic in the Glasgow Merchants Charity Cup final in May 1917.
 The following season he was an ever-present as Rangers won the League title for the first time in five seasons.

 Archibald went on to win thirteen league titles in his seventeen seasons with the Glasgow club.
 He also won three Scottish Cup medals, the first of which in 1928 was Rangers' first in 25 years and Archibald scored twice in the final as Rangers defeated Celtic 4–0 at Hampden.
 His final appearance was in a 1–1 draw away to Queen's Park on 30 April 1934.
 He made 625 appearances for Rangers in all competitions.